 The DCT was proposed in the seminal paper \cite{IEEECompt} with application to image processing for pattern recognition and Wiener filtering.
 The modified DCT (MDCT), proposed in \cite{MDCT1}, is based on the DCT of overlapping data and uses the concept of time-domain aliasing cancellation \cite{TDAC}.
-Due to energy compaction and decorrelation property of the DCT and MDCT, they are extensively used in many audio (e.g. MP3, WMA, AC-3, AAC, Vorbis, ATRAC), image (e.g. JPEG) and video (e.g. Motion JPEG, MPEG, Daala, digital video, Theora) compression, electrocardiogram (EEG) data analysis \cite{IEEETNSRE}, and for numerical solution of partial differential equations by spectral methods.
-Depending upon the boundary conditions and symmetry about a data point, there are 8 types of DCTs and 8 types of DSTs.
+Due to energy compaction and decorrelation property of the DCT and MDCT, they are extensively used in many audio (e.g., MP3, WMA, AC-3, AAC, Vorbis, ATRAC), image (e.g., JPEG), and video (e.g., Motion JPEG, MPEG, Daala, digital video, Theora) compression, electrocardiogram (EEG) data analysis \cite{IEEETNSRE}, reconstruction of financial time-series using DCT-based compressive sampling \cite{GSS}, and for numerical solution of partial differential equations by spectral methods.
+Depending upon the boundary conditions and symmetry about a data point, there are eight types of DCTs and eight types of DSTs.